waseemhnyc/Viam-Robotics-Code-Snippets/README.md

 To install this extension, follow the standard procedure for installing Visual Studio Code extensions:

-1. Open Visual Studio Code.
+1. Open Visual Studio Code or Cursor
-2. Open the Extensions pane.
+2. Open the Extensions pane
-3. Search for "Viam Robotics Code Snippets".
+3. Search for "Viam Robotics Code Snippets"
-4. Click Install.
+4. Click Install
+5. Start coding using the conventions below
+6. Smile and have fun

 <img src="images/vs-code-marketplace.png" width="250">

 ## Usage

-To use a snippet, open a Python file and start typing the prefix of the snippet you want to use.
+To use a snippet, open a supported programming (.py or .go) file and start typing the prefix of the snippet you want to use.
 The snippet should appear in the IntelliSense suggestions.
 You can then insert it by clicking on it or pressing the Tab or Enter key.

 ## Snippets